rvesse/airline/docs/guide/practise/workshop.md

 ### Following Along with the Examples

-We use `>` to indicate that a command should be run at a command prompt
+We use `>` to indicate that a command should be run at a command prompt and `<input>` within that to indicate some input is needed.

 To follow along you should start by checking out the code and building the examples: